ludicast/foursquare/README.markdown

 The `Vector.<Category>` type is what lets introspection work its magic.
 As long as the JSON object has an array of the same name, its elements are used to build instances of the appropriate class.

+In order to use this code, you need to do nothing more than call getCategories with a callback function:

+    getCategories(function(event:ResultEvent):void {
+        this.categories = event.result as Array;
+    });

+Each `Category` object in the array has its inner vector of subcategories automagically populated as well.
+Note that you can pass in a failure callback as well.
+If you don't do this, the default failure will fire, which is just a popup indicating your error.

 The benefits of this approach carry over to all models.
 Since the `Venue` class also has a vector of `Category` objects, these get autopopulated too.

 ## Todo